Meet Tyler: The teen thriving in Open Employment

 Why his story matters

 Tyler is one of 36 people who moved into open employment with Good Sammy’s support in 2023/24.
-In 2024/25, that number grew to almost 100, showing just how quickly inclusive employment is gaining momentum.
+For us, that can mean award wage roles at Good Sammy or with one of our employment partners.

 Tyler’s journey highlights what open employment can achieve, and it was recognised on Channel 9 in the lead-up to the Chamber of Commerce and Industry of WA Diversity and Inclusion Awards, where Good Sammy is a finalist in the Disability and Access Inclusion category.
 In the report, former CCIWA CEO Peter Cock noted that diversity benefits everyone: “Having diversity in a workplace is proven to make your business run better.
 It increases the talent pool you can draw from.”